 I’ll just be honest here.
-Growing up, and even into my adulthood, turkey was possibly the food that I least looked forward to eating every Thanksgiving.
+Growing up, and even into my adulthood, turkey was possibly the food that I least looked forward to eating each Thanksgiving.
 But I would always grab that token slice required to earn my place at the dessert buffet.

 Turkey wasn’t necessarily bad…. it just wasn’t all that special to me.
 It was like weird tasting chicken that was always a bit dry.
 And on Thanksgiving, there are like 20 other options of food to pile on my plate, so why waste time with a meat that didn’t really do anything for me?

-I was already looking forward to next Thanksgiving when I could have this delicious moist smoked turkey again.
+I was already looking forward to next Thanksgiving when I could have this delicious moist smoked turkey recipe again.